tansonlee/ray-tracer/README.md

 # Ray Tracer

-A ray tracer equiped with features such as multi-threading and camera positioning.
+A ray tracer equipped with features such as multi-threading and camera positioning.
 It can render multiple materials including metal, glass, and matte surfaces.
 Inspired by "Ray Tracing in One Weekend".

 ## Examples